2010, February 6

 2013, December 12

-The Faculty of Arts & Sciences voted in favor of new general education requirements for the undergraduate program at the College.
+The Faculty of Arts & Sciences voted in favor of new general education requirements for the undergraduate program.
 Called the College Curriculum (COLL), the new general education curriculum systematically links all four undergraduate years at William & Mary from start to finish.